fluidex/fluidex.github.io/content/posts/zkrollup-intro1/index.en.md

 As an analogy,  ethsnarks / bellman is like assembly language in traditional development, while cirom is like C, and ZoKrates is like Python.
 However, ZoKrates toolchain is not as mature as Python interpreter.
 That's why we'd rather use "C" (cirom in this case) as the our development language, instead of maintaining both "Python" (ZoKrates in this case) code and "CPython interpreter" (ZoKrates interpreter in this case) code.

 However, Circom is essentially still a R1CS DSL.
-Fluidex actually uses PLONK proof system.
+FluiDex actually uses PLONK proof system.
 We probably would make major changes on Circom to better utilize PLONK, including supports for custom gate, plookup, aggregation & recursion, etc.

 ### It's not easy to handle deposit / withdrawal